LimitlessUR/python_tetris/README.md

 # Tetris

-Get a solid line of blocks to align horizontally to score points and eliminate blocks
+Get a solid line of blocks to align horizontally to score points and eliminate blocks.
+Good luck!!

+Run the

 Controls:
 Arrow left = move left